 We will only use your personal information for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
 If we need to use your personal information for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.

-Please note that we may process your personal information without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.
+Please note that we may process your personal information without your knowledge or consent, where this is required or permitted by law.

 - In limited circumstances, with your explicit written consent.

 - Where we need to carry out our legal obligations as an employer.